korerupali/moonlight-reastaurant/README.md

 A list of menu categories, each with descriptions of the items.

 ## Contact Section:
-Contains contact information and a form for submitting inquiries.
+It contains contact information and a form for submitting inquiries.

 ## Footer:
 Includes social media links, support links, and contact information, and is designed to be visually aligned with the overall theme.